israpps/KELFBinder/documentation/configuration.md

 ## Custom updates

-To add your own updates, you will need to convert the desired program into a Memory card KELF.
+To add your own updates, you will need to [Convert an ELF file into a Memory Card KELF](./creating_KELFs.md).

 After that, just replace the appropiate file on the following path of KELFBinder package: